Underwood-Inc/rituals/docs/INSTALLATION.md

 1. Close Minecraft completely
 2. Go back to your world's `datapacks` folder (see Step 3)
-3. Delete the Totem Rituals folder or ZIP file
+3. Delete the Ritualsr or ZIP file
 4. Launch Minecraft and open the world

 **Note**: Any placed totems will disappear when you remove the datapack.